 Montclair State University

 |American Political Thought

 All topics in international studies broadly defined, including international relations theory, international law and organizations, foreign policy, globalization, human rights, human security, international development, conflict resolution, military/strategic studies, feminist theory/gender studies, and international political economy.

 Lebanon Valley College

 All areas of comparative politics, including the politics of advanced industrial, post-communist, or developing countries; cross-regional studies; broad theoretical issues such as democratization, economic development, globalization, and ethnic and nationalist conflict are welcome.

-This section welcomes papers, panels and roundtable proposals dealing with gender, race, ethnicity, sexuality, and religion, particularly papers and panels on the impact of these identities on political participation and representation in various local, national, and transnational institutions of governance; substantive, symbolic, and descriptive representation; the formation of political identities, and public policy-making.
-Topics pertaining to different regions of the world and utilizing a variety of methodological perspectives are welcome.
-Papers examining the interplay between any of these identity categories are also desired.
+This section welcomes papers, panels and roundtable proposals dealing with gender, race, ethnicity, sexuality, and religion.
+Of interest are papers and panels that explore the impact of gender, race, ethnicity, sexuality, and religious groups on political participation and representation in various institutions Topics focusing on all areas of the world and utilizing a variety of methodological perspectives are welcome.
+Papers examining the interplay between any of these categories are also desired.